 - Getting down to the details, start planning; try and use the kitchen ‘triangle’ - that’s putting the sink, refrigerator, and stove as three sides of a triangle for the best traffic flow in your kitchen.
 Can you fit in an island for more cupboard space, countertop, and maybe an eating area?
 Make sure you are planning for all the countertop space you need.

 - Determine your budget.
 Before you make any decisions you need to be certain how much you want to spend on your kitchen remodel.
 All decisions about the units you look at, materials you’ll use, and appliances you want to replace will need to be tailored to your available budget.
 Plan for the labor you’ll need and what it will cost.
 To cut costs think about what work you could do yourself.

-- Make a schedule to plan the order you need to do work in.
+- Make a schedule to plan the order in which you will need to do work.
 A spreadsheet will help you book contractors for when you need them and order materials and furnishings to be ready for work to start when you want.
-If you have the budget, hiring a designer or a service like ours to manage the entire process can be a massive weight off your mind.
+If you have the budget, hiring a designer or a service like Skipp's to manage the entire process can be a massive weight off your mind.

 How Can I Stay On Budget?

 It is most important to set your budget before you start and aim to stick to it.
 Plan a cost slightly below your maximum budget just in case of unexpected charges, adding another 10-20% for contingencies.
 To save money think carefully about where you want to spend and where you can save.
 Don’t be led astray by things you feel you must have, be realistic and remember that you can achieve a lot when you put more careful thought into the project.